Sorna-Xerxes/Jetson-Nano-RxTx-Gyro-from-STM32-with-LED/README.md

 y_diff is < -20000, it's a "Roll East" movement.
 (LED 2)
 ```

-# **Outcome**

-The STM32 Roll and Pitch Indicator project demonstrates the integration of gyroscopic data sensing and LED control to create a practical orientation indicator system.
-The project showcases the capabilities of microcontroller-based systems for sensor integration and real-time data processing.
-Additionally, the project serves as a foundation for further exploration into embedded systems development and sensor-based applications.

 ## DEPENDENCIES

 - **1. PySerial:** It is a Python library used for serial communication.
 It provides support for accessing serial ports and communication with serial devices.
 Install PySerial using the following command: